 Arriving out of the blue in a spacecraft with one humanoid alien companion, Gort remains motionless in front of its spacecraft whilst the authorities attempt to examine the structure — much like passers-by stand and stare up at the grotesque Walkie-Talkie structure.

 Although designed to be benign, the invincible robot Gort targets people and objects in its vicinity with a heat-ray concealed in its narrow visor.
-This is not unlike certain phenomena associated with the Walkie-Talkie, at least in its early days, which I’ll get to later.
+This is not unlike certain phenomena associated with the Walkie-Talkie building, at least in its early days, which I’ll get to later.

 Credit: Twentieth Century Fox

 It’s all about the base

-The Walkie-Talkie is unlike anything else you will see in London and you cannot not see it.
-The other skyscrapers nearby, that once raised eyebrows and blood pressures themselves, look almost normal in comparison.
+The Walkie-Talkie building is unlike anything else you will see in London and you cannot not see it.
+The other skyscrapers nearby that once raised eyebrows and blood pressures themselves look relatively tame in comparison.

 The building was designed by Rafael Viñoly.
 Inside, above the cool stone-clad lobby, are 34 storeys of floor to ceiling glass-fronted office space, topped by a four level drinking and dining experience.
 These top levels of so-called landscaped Sky Garden include public viewing decks full of eastern, western, northern and southern viewing promise.

-I once read that you have to be ‘lucky’ to get into the Sky Garden even on one of the bookable free public slots.
-Although I’m not sure I would describe it as luck.
-Like James Stewart’s character Scottie in Alfred Hitchcock’s film Vertigo, I suffer from acrophobia and experiencing the literally dizzying heights of a skyscraper’s viewing deck is off the cards.
+I once read that you have to be ‘lucky’ to get into the Sky Garden, even on one of the bookable free public slots.
+I’m not sure I would describe it as luck.
+Like James Stewart’s character Scottie in Alfred Hitchcock’s film Vertigo, I suffer from acrophobia, which means experiencing the literally dizzying heights of a skyscraper’s viewing deck is off the cards.

 But one afternoon in early January 2020, I found myself in the vicinity of the Walkie-Talkie and was inexplicably drawn inside…